-While some people simply choose not to have computers, the people who don't have computers are low-income, or elderly, or both.
-The people who don't have access to broadband internet are either low income, or, elderly, or live in remote/rural areas, or, both.
-TPO staff is researching this.
+Table 14 shows that 88% of the Polk County households have access to a computer.
+It is not clear whether this access is located in their homes.
+And, since the information shows that only 70.2% have a broadband subscription.
+Perhaps people are accessing computers at schools or libraries.
+It is safe to suggest that the people who do not have access to computers, or the people who don't have computers are low-income, or elderly, or both.
+The people who don't have access to broadband internet are either low income, or, elderly, or live in remote/rural areas, or, both. '